Leon Askin

-Leon Askin (/de/; born Leo Aschkenasy, 18 September 1907 - 3 June 2005) was an Austrian actor best known in North America for portraying the character General Burkhalter on the TV situation comedy Hogan's Heroes.
+Leon Askin (/de/; born Leo Aschkenasy, 18 September 1907 - 3 June 2005) was an Austrian-born actor best known in North America for portraying the character General Albert Burkhalter on the TV situation comedy Hogan's Heroes.
 From the 1950s onward he had a steady career on both sides of the Atlantic.

 Life and career

 Leon Askin was born as Leo Aschkenasy into a Jewish family in Vienna, Austria-Hungary, on September 18, 1907.
-His parents, Malvine (née Susman) and Samuel Aschkenasy, were later murdered in the Treblinka extermination camp during the Holocaust.
+His parents, Malvine (née Susman) and Samuel Aschkenasy, were murdered in the Treblinka extermination camp during the Holocaust, in 1942.

 Askin’s first experience with performance came during World War I, when, as a child, he recited a poem before Emperor Franz Joseph.
 In the 1920s, he studied acting under Louise Dumont and Max Reinhardt.
 In the 1930s, he directed politically charged works by playwright Jura Soyfer at Vienna’s "ABC" cabaret theater.
+His professional debut as an actor came in Vienna in 1926 in The Dutch Merchant.

-Fleeing Austria in 1940 following persecution and physical abuse by the Sturmabteilung (SA) and Schutzstaffel (SS), Askin emigrated to the United States.
+Fleeing Austria in 1940 following persecution and physical abuse by the Sturmabteilung (SA) and Schutzstaffel (SS), Askin emigrated first to France, where he was interned at the Camp des Rochères et de la Poterie in Meslay de Maine, and then to the United States.
 During World War II, he served as a staff sergeant in the United States Army Air Forces.
 After the war, he began a career in Hollywood, often cast as foreign characters with thick accents.

 Askin appeared as Anton Rubinstein in a Disneyland television episode about Pyotr Ilyich Tchaikovsky.
 He was featured in the series Adventures of Superman—first as a diamond smuggler in the 1953 episode "Superman in Exile", and later as a South American leader in a color episode.
 His film work included the role of Abidor, a Syrian guide, in The Robe (1953).

 Askin continued working steadily in film and television through the 1950s and 1960s.
 Notable appearances include Pension Schöller (1960), and a key supporting role in Billy Wilder’s political satire One, Two, Three (1961), co-starring with James Cagney.

 His most iconic role came in the sitcom Hogan's Heroes (1965–1971), in which he portrayed the stern and blustering General Albert Burkhalter, appearing in 67 episodes.
-The character served as the superior officer to the inept Colonel Klink and frequent target of manipulation by the POWs.
+The character constantly aggravated the inept Colonel Klink and was a frequent target of manipulation by the POWs.

 Askin made guest appearances on numerous television shows including: